johnynek/brunet/scripts/README.txt

 To stop SocialVPN, run stop_socialvpn.cmd

-For Vista, right-click and "Run as administrator" for each step.
+For Vista and Windos 7, right-click and "Run as administrator" for each step.

 Using SocialVPN
 ===============